If you invested in crypto last year, you may be in for a rude awakening this tax season.

 The best thing you can do to simplify your crypto-related 2021 tax filing is start planning ahead now.
 Don’t wait until April 1, 2022, to begin gathering your reports and figuring out what you owe, even if that’s how you typically approach tax season.

-“You do not want to be in the situation on April 14 where you’re trying to catch up with one year’s worth of crypto activity,” White says.
-“You really want to treat it more like a business, where on a monthly basis you are making sure that all of your taxes are up to date, making sure you are tracking things correctly, being more proactive about it.”
+“You do not want to be in the situation in April where you’re trying to catch up with one year’s worth of crypto activity,” White says.
+“You really want to treat it more like a business, where on a monthly basis you are making sure that all of your taxes are up to date, making sure you are tracking things correctly, and being more proactive about it.”

 If you’re just dipping your toes into trading Bitcoin or another cryptocurrency, and only have a few transactions (with accurate cost basis reporting), you may be able to easily report your crypto earnings yourself using your typical tax software.